 In all of our work—from policy formulation and advocacy, to communicating the value of a given product or service—we routinely encounter the need to answer this question about what patients value.
 In health care, most companies aspire to be patient-centric.
 But to help a company become more patient-centric in a way that is differentiating from its competitors and actually advances its strategic business goals, first you need to capture patient perspective in an intentional, measurable and systematic way.

-We designed the Health Value Quotient (HVQ) to respond to the needs we were encountering in our work.
-The HVQ provides a quantitative model that can be measured over time with a particular audience to provide a roadmap and a benchmark for patient engagement.
+We designed the Patient Value Model (PVM) to respond to the needs we were encountering in our work.
+The PVM provides a quantitative model that can be measured over time with a particular audience to provide a roadmap and a benchmark for patient engagement.
 Also, by factoring perceived costs into the equation, it gives a more realistic and actionable picture of how patients ultimately make decisions and assess value.
 It’s impossible to understand what patients want without understanding what they don’t want and the impact that has on overall assessment of value.

 Our hope is that organizations will use the model to improve the integration of patient perspective into every facet of their business – from the overall approach of the enterprise to product development and design, patient engagement and marketing and communications of products and services.
 By approaching patient perspective in a comprehensive and measurable way, organizations can gain insights into their customers and also hold themselves accountable to ensure they are meeting all the needs of patients.